thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-orders.md

         </div>
     </div>

-The Payment Terms view mostly consists of [Kendo DropDown List's](http://demos.kendoui.com/web/dropdownlist/index.html) along with a
+The Payment Terms view mostly consists of [Kendo DropDownLists](http://demos.kendoui.com/web/dropdownlist/index.html) along with a
 [Kendo NumericTextBox](http://demos.kendoui.com/web/numerictextbox/index.html).
-The DropDown List's are generated server-side using the
+The DropDownLists are generated server-side using the
 `BindTo` function and we set the selected index by calling the `SelectedIndex` function.
-To find which item in each dropdown that needs to be selected when the page loads we use the `FindSelected`, which is provided by MVC.
-This function runs against an Enumerable of SelectListItems and finds which SelectListItem has its **Selected** property set to true by using the MVC extension method **FindSelected**, which finds and returns the index of the SelectListItem that has its **Selected** property set to true.
+To find which item in each dropdown needs to be selected when the page loads, we use the `FindSelected`, which is provided by MVC.
+This function runs against an Enumerable of SelectListItems and finds which SelectListItem has its **Selected** property set to true.

 The last part of the Payment terms section is the Payment terms override textarea and the "Suggested Values" window and grid.